Building the case for financing justice innovation

 For the 10th Innovating Justice Forum, HiiL strives to build the business case for Financing Justice Innovation by bringing together the issues and solutions, the demand for financing and the supply of money, investment, knowledge and insights.

-In two days, HiiL, its partners, people from the public, private and knowledge sectors will get together to share ideas, challenge conventional wisdom and inspire to new paths to achieve the targets under SDG16.3.
-That means building partnerships, conventional and non-conventional, to improve a sustainable approach to make sure access to justice is realised.
+In two days, HiiL, its partners, people from the public, private and knowledge sectors will get together to share ideas, push the boundaries of conventional wisdom and inspire to new paths to achieve the targets under SDG16.3 (equal access to justice for all).
+So we build partnerships, conventional and non-conventional, to arrive at a sustainable approach to ensure access to justice for all.

 Will you join us?

-On the first day, we will work in smaller groups on specific aspects of financing justice innovations.
-What are the buy-ins, which roles do governments, NGOs, private investors and enterprises play, how do you replicate and economize innovations, what sort of financing is actually needed?
+On the first day, we convene in smaller groups on specific aspects of Financing Justice Innovations.
+Some questions that you can prepare to explore are: What are the buy-ins, which roles do governments, NGOs, private investors and enterprises play, how do you replicate and economize innovations, what sort of financing is actually needed?

 Looking back at the Innovating Justice Forum 2019